-1996.
-The census also allows us to break down this variable into separate groups of newly enfranchised voters categorized as black, colored, and Indian (or Asian).
-Map B in figure 1 shows the share of all newly enfranchised voters across municipalities.
-As noted in the discussion of hypothesis 1, black voters constitute the most deprived subset of the nonwhite population, and their share of the electorate is depicted in map C.
+Independent variable.
+The main independent variable Enfranchised_i refers to newly (post-apartheid) enfranchised voters: it is the percentage of citizens of voting age who are non-white in municipality i in 1996.
+The census also allows us to break down this variable into separate groups of newly enfranchised voters categorized as black, coloured, and Indian (or Asian).
+Map 2 in Figure 1 shows the share of all newly enfranchised voters across municipalities.
+As noted in the discussion of Hypothesis 1, black voters constitute the most deprived subset of the non-white population, and their share of the electorate is depicted in Map 3.

-Control variables
+Control variables.
 To address concerns that Enfranchised is correlated with other variables that are in turn correlated with trends in Electricity, we include several control variables.8 As discussed in the previous section, we include geographic covariates that affect the supply of electricity: the distance to the electricity grid in 1996, the distance to the closest main road in 1996, the average slope, and elevation.
-We control for the demand for electricity with socioeconomic variables relating to education and income, demographic variables such as population density and the total number of households, as well as the number of nonelectrified households in 1996.9 Finally, our regressions also include province fixed effects.
+We control for the demand for electricity with socioeconomic variables relating to education and income, demographic variables such as population density and the total number of households, as well as the number of non-electrified households in 1996.9 Finally, our regressions also include province fixed effects.
 As the dependent variable is a difference, they capture province-specific shocks and absorb fixed spatial autocorrelation.
-Given space constraints, we report summary statistics in the appendix (tables B1, B2).
+Given space constraints, we report summary statistics in the appendix (Tables B1 and B2).

-^{8.} To avoid "posttreatment bias" (King 2010), we do not include "bad controls" (Angrist and Pischke 2009, 64) that are themselves potential outcomes of Enfranchised, such as changes in other public services.
+8 To avoid "post-treatment bias" (King 2010), we do not include "bad controls" (Angrist and Pischke 2009: 64) that are themselves potential outcomes of Enfranchised, such as changes in other public services.